 It’s an undeniable fact that social media marketing is one of the most popular internet marketing strategies being used by top brands as well as small businesses.

-But the question is how well your business or brand is making use of social media?
+But the question is how well is your business using social media?
 Has your business made provision for customer support or customer service through social media?

-No wonder top brands are now making use of the platform not only for business marketing and promotion, but also for customer service and support.
+No wonder top brands are now active on the platforms.
+They are making use of the platforms for business marketing and also for customer service and support.